 (Above: Donna was an integral organizer of the Community Kitchens for Affordable Housing Residents program that delivered over 8,000 free, nutritious meals to low-income residents experiencing food insecurity as a result of the pandemic.
-Donna ran the program out of her restaurant, Marjorie, in Capitol Hill.)
+Donna ran the program out of her restaurant, Marjorie, in Capitol Hill.
+Volunteers got flowers for Donna and EcoDistrict team members to thank them for coordinating the program.)

 November has been a busy month for Donna Moodie.